vitei/Usagi/README.md

 usagi
 =====

-Usagi is a Hierarchical [Entity-Component-System](https://github.com/vitei/Usagi/wiki/Component-entity-system) based game engine created by [Vitei Inc.](http://www.vitei.com/).
+Usagi is a platform independent hierarchical [Entity-Component-System](https://github.com/vitei/Usagi/wiki/Component-entity-system) based game engine created by [Vitei Inc.](http://www.vitei.com/).
+The public release supports Windows, but the currently unmaintained Mac code is also included, both Vulkan and OpenGL versions of the rendering code are publically available - but internally the interface has been proven on everything from 3DS to XBoxOne.

 The word Usagi is Japanese for rabbit.
 Rabbits are quick, nimble and light, and that was our goal for the engine.